Alen-Loforte/Alen-Loforte/README.md

 - 👋 Hi, I’m @Loforte1
 - 👀 I’m interested in C#.
-- 🌱 I’m currently learning Vue, VueX
+- 🌱 I’m currently learning Vue
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Alenloforte86@hotmail.com